abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 Composing propositions
 ---

-At the heart of logic, as in category theory, is the concept of *composition* - if we have two or more propositions that are somehow related to one another, we can combine them into one using a logical operators, like "and", "or" "follows" etc. The result would be a new proposition, not unlike the way in which two monoid objects are combined into one using the monoid operation.
-And actually some logical operations do form monoids, like for example the operation *and*, with the proposition $true$ serving as the identity element.
+At the heart of logic, as in category theory, is the concept of *composition* - if we have two or more propositions that are somehow related to one another, we can combine them into one using a logical operators, like "and", "or" "follows" etc. The results would be new propositions, which we might call *composite propositions* to emphasize the fact that they are not primary.

+This composition resembles the way in which two monoid objects are combined into one using the monoid operation.
+Actually, some logical operations do form monoids, like for example the operation *and*, with the proposition $true$ serving as the identity element.

 ![Logical operations that form monoids](../05_logic/logic_monoid.svg)

-However, unlike monoids/groups, logics have not one but *many* logical operations and logic studies *the ways in which they relate to one another*, for example, in logic we might be interested in the law of distributivity of *and* and $or$ operations and what it entails.
+However, unlike monoids/groups, logics study combinations not just with one but with *many* logical operations and *the ways in which they relate to one another*, for example, in logic we might be interested in the law of distributivity of *and* and $or$ operations and what it entails.

 ![The distributivity operation of "and" and "or"](../05_logic/logic_distributivity.svg)